Counter-Strike Deathmatch with Large-Scale Behavioural Cloning: Background

-Behavioural cloning can be a highly efficient method for learning \citep{bakker1993}, since an agent is told exactly how to behave, removing the challenge of exploration -- in reward-based learning an agent should experiment via trial-and-error to learn effective strategies by itself.
+Behavioural cloning reduces learning a sequential decision making process to a supervised learning task.
+This can be a highly efficient method for learning \citep{bakker1993}, since an agent is told exactly how to behave, removing the challenge of exploration -- in reward-based learning an agent experiments to learn strategies by itself.

 One drawback is that the learnt policy can only perform as well as the demonstrator (and in practise may be worse since it is only an approximation of it).
-A second is that often only a small portion of the state space will have been visited in the demonstration dataset, but due to compounding errors, the agent may find itself far outside of this -- i.e. there is a distribution mismatch during test time, $p_\mathcal{D}(\mathbf{o}) \neq p_{\pi_\theta}(\mathbf{o})$.
+A second is that often only a small portion of the state space will have been visited in the demonstration dataset, but due to compounding errors, the agent may find itself far outside of this \citep{Ross2011, Laskey2017} -- there is a distribution mismatch at test time, $p_\mathcal{D}(\mathbf{o}) \neq p_{\pi_\theta}(\mathbf{o})$.